Data Protection Policy

 1. Introduction to Data Protection

-These are the details of my policy on personal privacy and data protection, including in particular my obligation to comply with the Data Protection Principles contained in the General Data Protection Regulation to protect the personal privacy of all living people.
+These are the details of my policy on personal privacy and data protection, including my obligation to comply with the Data Protection Principles contained in the General Data Protection Regulation (GDPR) and the Data (Use and Access) Act 2025 to protect the personal privacy of all living people.
+Sometimes I will be acting as a Data Controller, and at other times I will be acting as a Data Processor with regards to the data that I possess due to my professional services.
+In each case it will depend on the way in which I am using the data and the reason for its use.

 If you have any questions or need information on anything to do with data protection, please contact me by email at katie@katiefinch.com.